Moore County is named for Edwin Ward Moore, who was the commodore of the Texas navy during the Republic of Texas.

 See: The contractor, C S Lambie & Company, also constructed courthouses in New Mexico in Quaty County, Roosevelt County and Sierra County and in Texas in Childress County, Gregg County, Hutchinson County, Potter County and Ward County.

-Note: The previous courthouse was designed by J B Girand and built by T J Ryan 1in 1893 at a cost of $5,083.
+Note: The first courthouse was designed by J B Girand and built by T J Ryan 1in 1893 at a cost of $5,083.
 The second and present courthouse was constructed at a cost of $155,000.

 N – Sherman County